elanatframework/Elanat/README.md

 ### Create add-on (based on ASP.NET Core)

-To create a plugin for Elanat, refer to the link below and read the README.md file.
+To create a plugin for Elanat CMS, refer to the link below and read the README.md file.

 [https://github.com/elanatframework/Elanat_add-ons/tree/elanat_framework/plugin/plugin_hello_world](https://github.com/elanatframework/Elanat_add-ons/tree/elanat_framework/plugin/plugin_hello_world)

 ### Add-ons

-According to the list below, There are 8 different types of add-ons in Elanat :
+According to the list below, There are 8 different types of add-ons in Elanat CMS:

  - Component
  - Module